 Finally, it is our firm belief that any IOC that values life, liberty, freedom, and fundamental human rights of others, especially people living in and around mines and rigs; any IOC with genuinely concern for living things, creatures, and the environment in and around its facilities; any IOC that values peaceful investment climate inherent in cordial business relationship with local communities, should not prevaricate on these issues and the solutions proffered.

-The United Nations has over the years developed numerous papers and articles on this very issue of integration of human rights and investors’ interests in natural resources agreements with host nations for the purpose of ensuring sustainable development.
-The one that I find most revealing and enliven, is the Rio Declaration of 1992.
+The United Nations has, over the years, developed numerous papers and articles on this very issue of the integration of human rights and investors’ interests in natural resources agreements with host nations for the purpose of ensuring sustainable development.
+The one that I find most revealing and enlivening is the Rio Declaration of 1992.
 Four of the articles are reproduced below.

-“Human beings are at the center of concerns for sustainable development.
-They are entitled to a healthy and productive life in harmony with nature...The right to development must be fulfilled so as to equitably meet developmental and environmental needs of present and future generations…In order to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it…Indigenous people and their communities and other local communities have a vital role in environmental management and development because of their knowledge and traditional practices.
-States should recognize and duly support their identity, culture and interests and enable their effective participation in the achievement of sustainable development.”
+“Human beings are at the centre of concerns for sustainable development.
+They are entitled to a healthy and productive life in harmony with nature...The right to development must be fulfilled to equitably meet developmental and environmental needs of present and future generations…In order to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it…Indigenous people and their communities, and other local communities, have a vital role in environmental management and development because of their knowledge and traditional practices.
+States should recognise and duly support their identity, culture and interests and enable their effective participation in the achievement of sustainable development.”
 UN RIO DECLARATION: Principles 1, 3, 4, & 24

 December, 2011

-The following is another excerpt from the article titled "Stabilization Clause versus Human Rights (an abridged version appeared on AIPN discussion Board on Linkedin)" that was posted on March 23, 2012.
+The following is another excerpt from the article titled "Stabilisation Clause versus Human Rights (an abridged version appeared on the AIPN discussion Board on LinkedIn)" that was posted on March 23, 2012.

 Given the restive situation in the Niger Delta, it is trite to conclude that stabilization clauses standing alone, cannot guarantee the stability that investors desire in an economy.
 Presently, Anglo-Dutch Shell BP and AGIP are downsizing operations in Nigeria, because of the upsurge in vandalism, kidnapping, and the indiscriminate destruction of construction facilities by the militants in some parts of the Niger Delta.
-In fact, Nigerian government did not introduce a new tax regime, or changes the dynamics of the regulatory framework governing any PSA.
-The civil society created an atmosphere that makes performance at projected level commercially impracticable, thus making it difficult comparatively for Shell to remain in operation as it was 10 or 15 years ago.
-So, stabilization clause as a safety net is not full proof.
+In fact, the Nigerian government did not introduce a new tax regime or change the dynamics of the regulatory framework governing any PSA.
+The civil society created an atmosphere that makes performance at the projected level commercially impracticable, thus making it difficult comparatively for Shell to remain in operation as it was 10 or 15 years ago.
+So, a stabilisation clause as a safety net is not foolproof.

-There must be in place mechanisms for resolving and promptly too, of disputes and disagreements between IOC and local communities before they escalate to mass protest, vandalization of pipelines, and kidnapping of expatriate workers.
-No doubt, "grievance mechanisms will respond to project needs better if they are established early as measure to preempt rather than react to escalation of tension with surrounding communities."[ii]
+There must be in place mechanisms for resolving and promptly, too, disputes and disagreements between IOC and local communities before they escalate to mass protest, vandalism of pipelines, and kidnapping of expatriate workers.
+No doubt, "grievance mechanisms will respond to project needs better if they are established early as a measure to preempt rather than react to escalation of tension with surrounding communities."[ii]

-Similarly, investment treaties and stabilization clauses do not provide the kind of stability that developing some forms of relationship (social license) with the community provides.
-Susan Joyce put it better, "the governments define the scope of legal compliance, but the broader scope of the responsibility to respect is defined by social expectations – as part of the company’s social license to operate."[iii]
+Similarly, investment treaties and stabilisation clauses do not provide the kind of stability that developing some forms of relationship (social license) with the community provides.
+Susan Joyce put it better: "The governments define the scope of legal compliance, but the broader scope of the responsibility to respect is defined by social expectations – as part of the company’s social license to operate."[iii]

-Suffice it to declare at this juncture that stabilization of the interests of local communities provides more stability than stabilization clauses in any investment agreement.
-In similar vein, sustainable development of the local communities provides more stability than convoluted taxation formular embedded via stabilization clauses into investment agreements by IOCs and their highly skilled and powerful Lawyers and Accountants.
+Suffice it to declare at this juncture that stabilisation of the interests of local communities provides more stability than stabilisation clauses in any investment agreement.
+In a similar vein, sustainable development of the local communities provides more stability than convoluted taxation formulas embedded via stabilisation clauses into investment agreements by IOCs and their highly skilled and powerful Lawyers and Accountants.
 It is more about social license - engaging and interacting with the local people socially and economically.
-Based on indisputable facts, social license trumps stabilization clauses as far as investment stability goes in foreign soil.
-More emphasis should be on the office of Director of Public Affairs – an office with a positive and social mandate, with the ability to project positive social image of IOCs before the local communities.
-Therefore, Lawyers, Accountants, and Geologists who represent some of these multinationals having investments or contemplating investments in developing countries should be cognizance of these developing trends in natural resources agreements and be conscious of the fact that stabilization clause has its limitations.
+Based on indisputable facts, social license trumps stabilisation clauses as far as investment stability goes in foreign soil.
+More emphasis should be on the office of Director of Public Affairs – an office with a positive and social mandate, with the ability to project a positive social image of IOCs before the local communities.
+Therefore, Lawyers, Accountants, and Geologists who represent some of these multinationals having investments or contemplating investments in developing countries should be cognizant of these developing trends in natural resources agreements and be conscious of the fact that the stabilisation clause has its limitations.

 Thank you.